Thursday 12th June 2008, 6-8pm

 Gallery speaker (TBC), will offer the gallery perspective on art censorship discussing galleries as 'special' places, curatorial decision-making, dealing with sensitive subject matter, and dealing with complaints and threats.

-Hetty Johnston, is Executive Director and founder of Bravehearts Inc. which aims to engender child sexual assault prevention and protection strategies, advocate for understanding, promote increased education and research, and provide healing and support.
+Hetty Johnston, is Executive Director and founder of Bravehearts Inc. which aims to engender child sexual assault prevention and protection strategies, advocate for understanding, promote increased education and research, and provide healing

+and support.
 Ms Johnston will give her views on the boundaries of public tolerance in relation to art and protection of the child.

 Julian Burnside QC, is a barrister, writer and President of Liberty Victoria, has acted pro bono in many human rights cases and is passionate about the arts.
-He will elaborate the law in relation to art censorship and how it is exercised, including the
+He will elaborate the law in relation to art censorship and how it is exercised,

-complexities of 'intention', 'context', 'reasonableness', public attitudes, protecting human rights and freedom of expression.
+including the complexities of 'intention', 'context', 'reasonableness', public attitudes, protecting human rights and freedom of expression.

 Clive Hamilton, is a prolific writer and public commentator and immediate past Executive Director of The Australia Institute.
 He will comment on community standards and public moral codes, and the limits to freedom of expression.

 An arts body will produce a censorship guide to clarify the laws about artistic freedom of expression.
-The National Association for the Visual Arts said yesterday it would develop a guide to better educate artists about the moral and legal limitations of
+The National Association for the Visual Arts said yesterday it would develop a guide to better educate artists about the moral and legal